 Lyft is an example of a company that does this really well.
 Their peer-to-peer marketplace only offers one type of service: rides.
 Meanwhile, horizontal players like TaskRabbit that try to cover all different kinds of services have struggled to scale their model.
 The clothes swapping marketplace thredUP first targeted all types of clothes but saw big growth only after the decision to focus solely on kids’ clothes.
 Only after they gained significant traction in this one niche were they finally able to broaden the focus again.
-The same pattern applies to rentals: many startups have noticed that focusing only on washing machines or 3D printers, in the beginning, works better than going after multiple verticals at once.
+The same pattern applies to rentals: many startups have noticed that focusing only on swimming pools or 3D printers, in the beginning, works better than going after multiple verticals at once.

 A broad focus in the very early days does not necessarily lead to failure.
 In some cases, it might work to your advantage and help you find the right niche to focus on.
 At other times, though, doing lots of different things might prevent you from finding traction for any vertical.
 In general, my recommendation usually is to start with one niche and then change to another if it doesn’t work.
 This approach requires much less capital.

 The lesson: Launching a peer-to-peer marketplace is a lot easier when your focus is limited.
 Choose your niche, build a high-quality initial supply, and win over customers before broadening your scope.

 Lesson 3: Find a peer-to-peer business model that scales

 So you’ve found the core problem to solve and picked the right niche.
 Now let’s talk about how to make your marketplace sustainable.